 K.S.A.
 75-4302a requires an individual elected or appointed to a local office to file a substantial interest filing within the timeline established by the statute.
-This was not done for three of the elected board members within the required timeline.
-This is a violation of this statute.
+The District is in compliance with this statute.

-Note 12 - Credit Agreement
+Note 12 - Subsequent Events